IBM-Bluemix-Docs/tutorials/vm-to-containers-and-kubernetes.md

 The lessons in this tutorial include concepts for how to take an existing app, containerize the app, and deploy the app to a Kubernetes cluster.
 To containerize your VM based app, you can choose between the following options.

 1. Identify components of a large monolith app that can be separated into their own micro-service.
 You can containerize these micro-services and deploy them to a Kubernetes cluster.
 2. Containerize the entire app and deploy the app to a Kubernetes cluster.
+Solutions like [Konveyor Move2Kube](https://konveyor.io/move2kube/) can help accelerate this journey.

 Depending on the type of app that you have, the steps to migrate your app might vary.
 You can use this tutorial to learn about the general steps that you have to take and things that you have to consider before migrating your app.